Cooperation and impact

 Biocenter Oulu core facilities serve academic and other customers in their research and R&D projects.
 These infrastructures belong to the national distributed Biocenter Finland research infrastructure network and participate in international infrastructures ESFRI Infrafrontier, Euro-BioImaging, and Instruct.

 The University of Oulu and Ulm University, Germany, have a Joint Doctoral Degree Programme in the fields of life science and biomedicine.
 The programme is coordinated by Health and Biosciences Doctoral Programme and the International Graduate School of Molecular Medicine Ulm, but it is open to a wider research community within both universities, including also cross-disciplinary research projects between biosciences and other fields of sciences such as ICT.

 One of the university´s tasks is to spread knowledge and provide information about relevant topics for the public.
 In 2015-2017 Biocenter Oulu coordinates an Argumenta project Genes and Society, funded by Finnish Cultural Foundation.
 The aim of the project is to discuss the current state and future prospects of genetic research and its applications both academically and among wider audiences from a multidisciplinary point of view.
-The project has organized public seminars and lecture series in collaboration with both Finnish and foreign experts and partner-organizations.
+The project has organised public seminars and lecture series in collaboration with both Finnish and foreign experts and partner-organizations.
 A book Kiehtovat geenit (Fascinating Genes) was published by Duodecim in August 2017.